User Guide

 Q: Where is the data for TAHub stored?

-A: TAHub data are saved automatically as a JSON file in [JAR file location]/data/addressbook.json
+A: TAHub data are saved automatically as a JSON file in [JAR file location]/data/addressbook.json.
+You can make a backup of the file if you wish to.

 Q: How do I transfer my data to another Computer?